Compounded medication — not FDA-approved

 As a reference for the evidence base.
 The documents summarize and cite the primary literature more comprehensively than any individual can.
 When a clinical question arises, reading the relevant guideline is faster than assembling the literature from scratch.

 As a baseline, not a ceiling.
-Individualized clinical practice regularly incorporates interventions that are within legitimate physician judgment but outside what the current guidelines specifically recommend.
+Individualized clinical practice regularly incorporates interventions that are within legitimate physician judgment but outside what current guidelines specifically recommend.
 Off-label use of FDA-approved medications and 503A compounded preparations are legal and appropriate when the physician has good clinical grounding.
-Physicians vary in how far they operate from the guideline baseline — see biohacker vs clinical framing in women's hormonal care for a broader discussion of how two different clinical models handle this.
+Physicians vary in how far they operate from the guideline baseline — see biohacker vs clinical framing in women's hormonal care for a broader discussion.

 As a document that evolves.
 Guidelines are revised as evidence accumulates.
 The current versions are a snapshot of the evidence base at their publication date.
 Responsible clinicians treat guidelines as authoritative but not final.